-Last week I gave you the first strategy to securing income for life, comprised of three buckets to stretch your dollars as far as they will go.
-The next action to take in your retirement game plan is to manage your spending.
+Last week I gave you the first strategy for securing income for life, comprised of three buckets to stretch your dollars as far as they will go.
+This next action to take in your retirement gameplan is to manage your spending.

 If you’re looking to make sure your nest egg last for decades, you need a plan.
 Sustaining your income through retirement typically calls for a 4% withdrawal in your first year.
 After that, adjust it based on inflation.
 Map out a strategy with your planner that will take into account your monthly budget coupled with your life expectancy.
 For example, let’s say you have $2 million in your retirement accounts.
 That means you can withdrawal $80,000 for that first year.
 Then if inflation is running at 3%, you would take out $82,400 to cover the second year’s expenses.